ShueiYang/ShueiYang/README.md

 ## Hello World !  🌏

 Welcome to my profile !
-I don't know what to put in here... but I am currently working as an Intern at [Ekino](https://www.ekino.fr) ^^
+I don't know what to put in here... but I am currently working as a Front-end Developer at [Ekino](https://www.ekino.fr) ^^

 <br />
 <br />